 By Lee Foster

-(Author’s Note: I was out on San Francisco Bay recently, on a sunny day, exploring Alcatraz Island.
-The beauty and joy of the day made me feel good about not being incarcerated.
+(Author’s Note: I recently sailed on San Francisco Bay, on a sunny day, and explored Alcatraz Island.
+I felt the beauty and joy of the day and I was glad I was not incarcerated.
 About 1.5 million visitors make a voluntary visit to Alcatraz each year.
-A smaller number visit the lovelier and larger sister island, Angel Island.
+A smaller number visit the lovelier and larger sister, Angel Island.
 I am exploring as I update my chapter on these islands in my book Northern California History Weekends for a new edition.)

-In Brief: In the middle of San Francisco Bay, occupying some of the choicest real estate on the planet, with stunning views, are two islands that are symbols of opposite American tendencies.
+In the middle of San Francisco Bay, two islands occupy some of the choicest real estate on the planet.
+Both offer stunning views.
+But more importantly, they are symbols of opposite American tendencies.
 Alcatraz Island is noted for once providing secure incarceration.
 On the other hand, Angel Island State Park for years stood for hope for immigrants from Asia.

 Because of its isolation in the Bay, Alcatraz Penitentiary was (and is) called The Rock.
-The government designed the prison during the height of the gangster era as the safest possible place to lock up the likes of Al Capone, Angel Island served as the Ellis Island of the West for immigrants from Asia, who waited anxiously for their fate to be determined.
-Would they be allowed entry to the United States or be sent back to China?
+The government designed the prison during the height of the gangster era as the safest possible place to lock up the likes of Al Capone.
+Angel Island served as the Ellis Island of the West for immigrants from Asia.
+Officials detained those newcomers, who waited anxiously for their fate to be determined.
+They wondered would they be allowed entry to the United States or be sent back to China?

 Both islands served as military fortifications.
 The army originally built battlements there during the Civil War.
-They remained national defenses in the Spanish American War, World War I, World War II, and the Cold War.
+They remained national defenses in the Spanish American War, World War I, and World War II.
 Nike missiles bristled on Angel Island during the Cold War.

-The Historic Story: As a federal penitentiary (1934-1963), Alcatraz was selected so that there would be no possibility of escape.
-Alcatraz became synonymous with maximum security, a symbol of American resolve at the time when mobsters seemed as powerful as law enforcement officers.
-Today about 1.5 million annual visitors make a voluntarily pilgrimage to the island prison, perhaps to reflect on some of our darker national tendencies.
-The pilgrimages are overseen by the National Park Service.
+Alcatraz was a federal penitentiary from 1934 to 1963.
+Officials chose the site so that there would be no possibility of escape.
+Thus, Alcatraz became synonymous with maximum security.
+The Rock was a symbol of American resolve at the time when mobsters seemed as powerful as law enforcement officers.
+Today about 1.5 million annual visitors make a voluntarily pilgrimage to the island prison.
+The National Park Service oversees these journeys.

-Al “Scarface” Capone, George “Machine Gun” Kelly, and Robert “Birdman” Stroud were some of the involuntary residents.
-A total of 1,576 convicts served time on Alcatraz.
+Al “Scarface” Capone, George “Machine Gun” Kelly, and Robert “Birdman” Stroud were some of its involuntary residents.
+In all, a total of 1,576 convicts served time on Alcatraz.
 Thirty-six convicts were involved in 14 escape attempts.
 Five inmates presumably disappeared in San Francisco Bay.
-Two who made the 1.25 miles to land were recaptured.
-No successful escapists who lived have been confirmed.
-But there will always be speculation that some escapists, such as the Anglin brothers, did not drown but rather went silently into the world of freedom.
+Two who ventured the 1.25 miles to land were recaptured.
+No living successful escapists have been confirmed.
+But there will always be speculation that some, such as the Anglin brothers, did not drown.
+Perhaps they went silently into the world of freedom.

-So popular are the NPS opportunities to visit the island that reservations are highly recommended, especially in the busy summer season.
-In winter you may be able to get same day or next day tickets, but summer is jammed.
-The park service offers details at https://www.nps.gov/alca/planyourvisit/fees.htm.
-The exclusive provider of all boat tickets out and back (your ticket includes the excellent audio tour of the cellblock) is Alcatraz Cruises (https://www.alcatrazcruises.com) is the exclusive provider of all boat tickets.
+Alcatraz is so popular that reservations are highly recommended.
+Summer, of course, is jammed.
+It is the busiest season.
+In winter you may be able to get same-day or next-day tickets.
+The NPS offers details at https://www.nps.gov/alca/planyourvisit/fees.htm.
+Alcatraz Cruises (https://www.alcatrazcruises.com) is the exclusive provider of all boat tickets.
 Various tour operators may have allotments of tickets available.

-Once on the island, you can tour the main cell block of the prison on your own with an audio tour in which the former inmates and guards act as tour guides.
-Ranger talks are also available.
-There are hiking walks, often near lovely gardens, around the elevated perimeter.
+Once on the island, you can tour the main prison cell block on your own with a fine audio tour.
+In addition, occasionally former inmates and guards act as tour guides.
+Also, rangers sometimes give talks.
+You can take a hiking walk, often near lovely gardens, around the elevated perimeter.

-The use of Alcatraz as a prison for civilians was only its most recent role.
-Starting in 1853, Alcatraz was a lighthouse.
-Fortified in 1859, there were 100 cannons and 300 soldiers on Alcatraz at the time of the Civil War.
-Gradually, formidable Alcatraz began to take on the role of military prison, preparing itself for its federal civilian prison role.
+Alcatraz was not always a prison.
+Starting in 1853, a lighthouse alerted ships.
+Then, in 1859, the military fortified it.
+It housed 100 cannons and 300 soldiers at the time of the Civil War.
+Gradually, formidable Alcatraz began to take on the role of martial prison.

 Today, when you tour the island, you might hear a specialized ranger talk.
 Occasionally the NPS holds a “celebrity” event.
-On my recent visit, in the bookstore, sat William G. Baker, prisoner #1259, now 85 years old, autographing at a brisk pace copies of a book that is his story.
-Baker was an involuntary resident on Alcatraz from 1957-1960, after he had escaped from two prisons in Oregon, but been re-captured on both occasions.
+On one of my visits, I met William G. Baker, prisoner #1259.
+Then 85 years old, he sat in the bookstore autographing copies of a book that told his story.
+An involuntary resident, Baker lived on Alcatraz 1957-1960.
+Previously, he escaped from two prisons in Oregon.
+However, the authorities recaptured him on both occasions.

 “At 85, I prefer to emphasize that I have had 55 years of freedom,” said the reformed criminal.
 “It is correct that I spent 30 years behind bars in various locations.
 At Alcatraz my opportunities to escape were limited.”

-The island was originally named for a Spanish word that referred to the seabirds populating the area.
-In 1853, when the island began to be fortified as a military outpost, everyone knew that all the water for human consumption needed to be barged in.
-Today you can see an example of the Rodman cannons, able to shoot a 440 pound ball for three miles.
-The 10-foot-thick original walls of Alcatraz were felt to be invincible.
+The Spanish originally named the island for the seabirds that lived there.
+In 1853, the military fortified the island as a outpost.
+However, people had no potable water to drink.
+Authorities needed to barge in the water.
+Today you can see an example of the Rodman cannons.
+They could shoot a 440-pound ball for three miles.
+The 10-foot-thick original walls of Alcatraz were seemingly invincible.

 Angel Island’s story is more complex and joyful than that of Alcatraz.
-Ferries from San Francisco and from Tiburon can take you to the island, which you can explore on foot, on a tram ride along the level road, or on a bicycle (your own or rented).
+Ferries from San Francisco and from Tiburon can take you to the island.
+Once there, you can explore on foot, on a tram ride along the level road, or on a bicycle (your own or rented).

 Miwok Indians used the island as a hunting and fishing outpost for thousands of years.
-Paddling out in tule reed canoes from Marin County, the Indians camped at Ayala Cove and other spots to hunt deer and seals or fish for the prolific runs of salmon through Raccoon Strait.
+The native people paddled there in tule reed canoes from Marin County.
+They camped at Ayala Cove.
+The Indians hunted deer and seals.
+They fished the prolific runs of salmon through Raccoon Strait.
 They also hunted ducks and gathered acorns and other seed crops on the island.

 In August 1775 Manuel de Ayala sailed his ship San Carlos into San Francisco Bay and anchored at Ayala Cove.
-His main mission was to map San Francisco Bay for future Spanish exploration.
+He came to map San Francisco Bay for future Spanish exploration.

-In 1863 during the Civil War, the federal government established Camp Reynolds as a deterrent to Confederate Sympathizers and to discourage possible use of San Francisco Bay by the Confederate Navy.
-Today the 19th-century military outpost is one of the most interesting places to explore on the island.
+In 1863 during the Civil War, the federal government established Camp Reynolds.
+The military was to imprison Confederate sympathizers at the camp.
+In addition, it protected San Francisco Bay from possible attack by the Confederate Navy.
+Today the 19th-century military installation is one of the most interesting places to explore on the island.
 There is a parade ground for soldiers to muster.
-One officer’s cottage has been restored and is staffed at times by spirited volunteer interpreters.
+You can visit one officer’s cottage that has been restored.
+At times spirited volunteers interpret the past.

-Gun batteries were placed on the Angel Island hills in the late 19th century and further strengthened during World War I, when the island was used to house German seaman who were captured on ships in West Coast harbors.
+The military placed gun batteries on the hills of Angel Island in the late 19th century.
+The government further strengthened the island during World War I. At that time, Angel Island housed German seaman who were captured on ships in West Coast harbors.
 After Pearl Harbor in 1941, the public feared a “Japanese invasion.”
 To counteract the hysteria, the government intensely fortified the island.
-During the Cold War, the island was a Nike missile base until 1963.
+During the Cold War, Nike missiles hunkered down on the island until 1963.

 Today you can tour Camp Reynolds and the Immigration Station to learn more details about Angel Island history.

-A day on Angel Island is one of the most enjoyable outdoor experiences you can have in the San Francisco region.
-From the island, you see outstanding views of the Golden Gate Bridge and the San Francisco skyline are outstanding.
-The level perimeter road can be walked or biked.
-Bikes can be readily rented in Tiburon or on Angel Island at Ayala Cove.
-A bus, called the TramTour, also operates continually on the island to take visitors around.
+You should spend a day on Angel Island.
+It may be one of the most enjoyable outdoor experiences you can have in the San Francisco region.
+From the island, you see outstanding views of the Golden Gate Bridge and the San Francisco skyline.
+You can walk or bike the level perimeter road.
+You can rent bikes readily in Tiburon or on Angel Island at Ayala Cove.
+A bus, called the TramTour, also operates continually on the island.
 The open-air tram tour includes recorded narration by people who participated in island history.
 Many visitors bring a picnic or buy lunch on the island and make a long day outing of the trip.